BarIfrah/Hulda-FinalProject/README.md

 ## About
 #### This is a story of 'Hulda', a Tel-Avivian sewer rat.
 Being kicked out of her home due to Metro train construction in Tel Aviv, Hulda went out on the streets,\
 looking for food to survive.
-But, there are mant dangers in the city, such as: getting run over by a scooter,\
+But, there are many dangers in the city, such as: getting run over by a scooter,\
 eating poison and having the city exterminator on your tail.\
 To survive- Hulda needs:\
 Hulda needs to avoid all enemies:\